Kathy Stanford Grant

-Kathy Stanford Grant (1 August 1921–27 May 2010), was an African American dancer, choreographer and first generation Pilates instructor.
+Kathleen "Rusty" Stanford Grant (1 August 1921–27 May 2010), was an African American dancer, choreographer, and Pilates instructor.

-Biography
+Early life and education

-Kathleen Stanford Grant, also known as Rusty Stanford, was born Kathleen Brown in Boston, Massachusetts in 1921.
+Kathleen Stanford Grant, also known as Rusty Stanford, was born Kathleen Brown in Boston, Massachusetts on 1 August 1921.
 She gained the surname Grant when she married the attorney Jim Grant in 1963.

+Grant was the recipient of a scholarship to attend the Boston Conservatory of Music, where she studied from 1931 to 1936.

+Career

 Dance

-Grant got a scholarship to attend the Boston Conservatory of Music, which she did from 1938 to 1946.
-Afterwards Grant moved to New York to work as a dancer.
-Because of her colour it wasn't as easy to work on Broadway as a dancer but she began in the night clubs of Harlem including Zanzibar and Club Ebony before later getting roles in the Broadway productions of Finian's Rainbow and Kiss Me, Kate.
+Grant moved to New York City to work as a dancer.
+Because of her colour it wasn't easy to work on Broadway as a dancer, but she began in the night clubs of Harlem, including Zanzibar and Club Ebony before later getting roles in the Broadway productions of Finian's Rainbow and Kiss Me, Kate.

-Grant toured Europe, the Middle east, African and South America with Claude Marchant from 1950 to 1954.
+Grant toured Europe, the Middle east, Africa, and South America with Claude Marchant from 1950 to 1954.

 Pilates

-Eventually in 1954 Grant required surgery on her knee due to an injury.
+In 1954 Grant required surgery on her knee due to an injury.
 The recovery from that surgery was slow and left her in pain.
-Dancer Pearl Lang suggested Grant attend Pilates' studio where she met Joseph Pilates and began regaining the use of her leg.
-Grant was interested in this new technique and in 1967 having studied under Pilates and completed 2,200 hours of training Grant was one of only two people to get a qualification from him to teach his work.
+Dancer Pearl Lang suggested Grant attend Pilates' studio, where she met Joseph Pilates and began regaining the use of her leg.
+Grant was interested in this new technique, and in 1967, having studied under Pilates and completed 2,200 hours of training Grant was one of only two people to get a qualification from him to teach his work.
 The other was Lolita San Miguel.

 Grant used this experience and worked with Carola Trier at her Pilates Studio before becoming director of the Pilates Gym at the Henri Bendel Department Store.
 She went on to join the faculty of NYU Tisch School of the Arts.
-Grant also travelled extensively across the USA teaching Pilates.
+Grant also travelled extensively across the US teaching Pilates.

-Other work
+Other activities

-Apart from Pilates, Grant was administrator and company manager of the Dance Theatre of Harlem and director of the Clark Center for the Performing Arts.
-She was a member of the Dance Panel of the National Endowment for the Arts.
+Grant was administrator and company manager of the Dance Theatre of Harlem, and director of the Clark Center for the Performing Arts.

+She was also a member of the Dance Panel of the National Endowment for the Arts.

+Death

+Grant died on 27 May 2010, aged 88.